 Diane’s interest in ARCK’s mission is driven by her deep appreciation of the importance of art education as a vehicle for developing practical creativity, building self-confidence and creating a sense of community.

 Leah Nees in an Associate Investment Director at Cambridge Associates in Boston.
 In her role, she directly consults clients ranging in size from $300 million to $4.5 billion on asset allocation, manager selection, risk management, and benchmarking recommendations.
 Before joining Cambridge Associates in 2014, Leah held positions at UBS Wealth Management in New York City and Atlantic Trust Wealth Management in Boston.
 Leah received a BA in International Studies/Economics from Boston College, where she was a Fine Arts Department Research Fellow and CDO of Smart Woman Securities.
 Leah volunteers at Massachusetts General Hospital and is pursuing the Chartered Financial Analyst (CFA) designation.

 Jamaal Eversley, Art Education Advisor

 Jamaal Eversley, born in 1988, hails from Randolph, MA.
-With a business degree in hand, from Boston College, he has decided to chase after his dreams and passionately pursue his talents as an eccentric abstract artist intertwining business with the arts in order to serve the community.
+With a business degree in hand from Babson College, he has decided to chase after his dreams and passionately pursue his talents as an eccentric abstract artist intertwining business with the arts in order to serve the community.
 His art has been exhibited twice in Massachusetts General Hospital’s Illuminations program and shows throughout the South Shore and Boston area.
-Within the past two years, he has received a couple public grants to bring his colorful patterns to the community and was most recently featured in the Boston Globe for one of them.
+Within the past two years, he has received several public grants to bring his colorful patterns to the community and was most recently featured in the Boston Globe for one of them.
 Jamaal constantly creates to spur the juices of creative genius and put the “F” meant for “Fun” back into Fine Arts.
-You can see more about him and his work at jamonit.carbonmade.com
+You can see more about him and his work at jamonit.carbonmade.com.

 Mark Cooper, Visiting Artist